LimGeunTaekk/LimGeunTaekk.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently pursuing my master's degree under the guidance of Professor [Yukyung Choi](https://scholar.google.com/citations?user=vMrPtrAAAAAJ&hl=en) at the [Robotics and Computer Vision Lab](https://www.rcv.sejong.ac.kr/home).
-My research interests are centered around Computer Vision, with a particular focus on Video Understanding.
-For a deeper understanding of videos, I focus on the following three topics:
+I am currently pursuing my master's degree under the supervision of professor [Yukyung Choi](https://scholar.google.com/citations?user=vMrPtrAAAAAJ&hl=en) at the [Robotics and Computer Vision Lab](https://www.rcv.sejong.ac.kr/home).
+My research focuses on Computer Vision, specifically Video Understanding.
+I am deeply interested in exploring the following three key areas for a comprehensive understanding of videos:

-1. Human Action Understanding: I consider distinguishing dynamic human behaviors as the most fundamental task that demands temporal modeling.
+1. Human Action Understanding: I view distinguishing dynamic human behaviors as a foundational task that necessitates temporal modeling.

-2. Scene Graph Representation: I believe it provides crucial representations for structuring and interpreting the complex visual information in videos.
+2. Scene Graph Representation: I believe it offers essential frameworks for organizing and interpreting the intricate visual data present in videos.

-3. Open-Vocabulary Learning: I think it is essential for enabling robust inference on diverse scenarios unseen during training, crucial for practical applications.
+3. Open-Vocabulary Learning: I consider it crucial for enabling robust inference in various unseen scenarios, which is vital for practical applications."